hotosm/slack-bots/docs/dev-setup.md

 4. Check that the SNS topic and Lambda for your command are connected.
 5. Get the invoke URL for the `slack-router` API in the API Gateway AWS console.
 Append the route `/slack-to-lambda` to the end of the URL and copy.
 6. Go to your app's dashboard in the [Slack API website](https://api.slack.com/apps) and follow instructions number 6-9 on how to **Create a Slack App** above.

+### Troubleshooting
+  + The logs for your command can be accessed in CloudWatch Log groups.
+  + If you are modifying an existing command, some variables may be stored in HOT's AWS Systems Manager, comment in the issue ticket and tag @ramyaragupathy to get access.